Ignatij3/Ignatij3/README.md

 # Hi, I'm Ignatijs Krasovskis👋

+<p align="justify">I'm from Latvia, born in 2004.
+I have been learning programming since around the age of 13-15.
+Even though I didn't do much programming in 2022/2023, I nevertheless have formed a solid foundation to build upon.
+Now let's take a look at some of my related skills:</p>

+- I am very good at mathematics.
+At least - I am able to understand a logic behind it's concepts which makes it easier to apply them when needed.
+Personally, I'm interested in backend development or microcontroller programming or something very similar;
+- For as long as I know myself I have been using my computer extensively.
+And now I am at an advanced level

 ## 🍪 To date, I have experience with following tools/languages

 <div><img src="headings/go.svg" style="height: 150px" alt="can't-load-svg" /></div>